Shaving Legs

 Exfoliate

 Prep the area you plan on shaving.
 You don't want to shave over a build-up of rough, dead skin cells or dirt/oil left over from the day.
 It's best to use an exfoliating cloth or mitt to scrub away the dead skin.
-Read our how to exfoliate guide for more information, and try our NIVEA Daily Essentials Gentle Exfoliating Scrub to clear away debris and ensure you avoid shaving rash and open pores so that ingrown hairs don't become a problem.
+Read our how to exfoliate guide for more information, and try our NIVEA Gentle Exfoliating Scrub to clear away debris and ensure you avoid shaving rash and open pores so that ingrown hairs don't become a problem.

 STEP 2: SOFTEN YOUR HAIRS